miwaonline/fdbtest/README.md

  * "expect_error_string" - string, that expected to be contained in raised error message.
 Test is considered as passed if error occured with appropriate message and failed in other case
  * "expect_duration" - floating number of seconds.
 Test is considered as failed if statement was executed longer that given number.
  * "params" - name of variables that will be used in the statement

+For any test, all the items are optional, i.e. a test with only, lets say, `test_files` section is completely legit.
+Again, keep in mind, that if you provided `result_dir` command line switch, `id` has to be set.

+For `test_statements` section, `sql` item is compulsory, all other items are optional.

 ### Variables
 After executing every statement all results are stored with their corresponding names and can be used in subsequent statements for comparison or as a params.
 Lets look at the following example: